kshulgina/codetta/README.md

 - Use the `-p` argument to specify a different profile HMM database.
 Note that the database must be located in the `resources/` directory.
-- Use `-m -t -v -u -y` to change which groups of problematic Pfam domains are excluded.
+- Use `-m -t -v -u -y` to change which groups of problematic Pfam domains are included.
 For instance, if you're analyzing a mitochondrial genome you may want to use `-m`  to include Pfams commonly found in mitochondrial genomes.
 Likewise, use the `-v` and `-t` flags for viral genomes, and the `-u` and `-y` flags if you want to include selenocysteine and pyrrolysine-containing domains, respectively.
+By default, all of these domains are excluded.
 - You can specify your own name for the inference output file with the `--inference_output` argument.
 - Use `-e` to change the profile HMM hit e-value threshold (default is 1e-10).
 Use `-r`